Author Archive

 Departure

-All drivers and Scouts (in FULL uniform) should be at St. James’-Rosemount United Church by 12:30 PM on Friday, May 7, 2010 for roll call and packing.
-If you are unable to get the afternoon off school, arrangements can be made to meet us for supper at Dorchester.
+All drivers and Scouts should be at St. James’-Rosemount United Church by 6 PM on Thursday, July 25, 2019 for roll call and packing.

 Return